Hypothyroidism Mood Swings – Is Your Thyroid Making You Miserable

-Hypothyroidism Mood Swings - Low Thyroid Hormones
+Thyroid Mood Swings - Low Thyroid Hormones

 The commonly occurring poorly functioning, sluggish adrenals plus low thyroid hormones can play various behavioural and emotional disturbances and symptoms including mental aberrations, compulsive/obsessive disorders, dementia, confusion, paranoid schizophrenia, irritability, rage, bi-polar and other mood swings, excessive fear and anxiety.

-Hypothyroidism Mood Swings - Thyroid Function
+Thyroid and Mood Swings - Thyroid Function

 If your psychiatrist or physician checks the function of your thyroid with the right laboratory tests, free T4 and free T3 plus antibodies and a twenty-four hour saliva test for adrenal function, he or she would have prescribed the right medication from the start.

 Thyroid hormones triiodothyronine and thyroxine (T3 and T4 respectively) not just play a role in your metabolic endocrine health, immune and nervous systems, these also play a large part in the optimal functioning and the health of your brain.
 This includes your emotions, attention span, memory, abilities to concentrate, mood and cognitive function.
 If the action of T3 is blocked or you lack T3, the entire cascade of abnormalities in the neurotransmitters may begin and result in energy and mood changes which include depression.